 The first claim is that $\mathcal{M}_d$ is connected.
 If $d= 1$, then \eqref{iso} gives

-and the latter is isomorphic to the Fano surface of lines in $X$ by \cite[Theorem 1.1]{pertusi:some-remarks-fano-threefolds-index-two}.
+and the latter is isomorphic to the Fano surface of lines in $X$ by~\cite[Theorem 1.1]{pertusi:some-remarks-fano-threefolds-index-two}.
 In particular, $\mathcal{M}_1$ is connected.
 For $d>1$, the strictly semistable locus is covered by the images of the natural maps $\varphi_{d_1, d_2} \colon \mathcal{M}_{d_1} \times \mathcal{M}_{d_2} \to \mathcal{M}_d$ for $1 \leq d_1 \leq d_2 \leq d$ and $d_1+d_2=d$ which send any pair $(E_1, E_2)$ to $E_1 \oplus E_2$.
-Thus by induction we deduce that the semistable locus of $\mathcal{M}_d$ is connected as well.
-Arguing exactly as in \cite[Lemma 4.1]{lehn:singular-symplectic-moduli-space} we obtain the non-existence of a connected component of $\mathcal{M}_d$ consisting of purely stable sheaves.
+Thus by induction, we deduce that the semistable locus of $\mathcal{M}_d$ is connected as well.
+Arguing exactly as in~\cite[Lemma 4.1]{lehn:singular-symplectic-moduli-space}, we obtain the non-existence of a connected component of $\mathcal{M}_d$ consisting of purely stable sheaves.
 We conclude that $\mathcal{M}_d$ is connected.

 Finally, note that for all $E \in \mathcal{M}_d$, we have Ext$^2(E, E) = \Hom(E, E\otimes_{\cB_0} \cB_{-1})^{\vee} = 0$.
-This implies that $\mathcal{M}_d$ is normal, combining well-known results in deformation theory and Quot schemes (see \cite[Theorem 2.12]{macri:acm-bundles-cubic-3fold}). \end{proof}
+This implies that $\mathcal{M}_d$ is normal, combining well-known results in deformation theory and Quot schemes (see~\cite[Theorem~2.12]{macri:acm-bundles-cubic-3fold}). \end{proof}

 Since $\mathfrak{M}^{U}_{d}$ is an open subset of the irreducible space $\mathcal{M}_d$, it is irreducible.
-This ends the proof of Theorem \ref{thm_ulrich}. \\ We also remark the following property which is a consequence of the previous computations.
+This ends the proof of Theorem~\ref{thm_ulrich}. \\ We also observe the following property, which is a consequence of the previous computations.